mykle1/MMM-EOL/README.md

 * Then, a rotation of images and information about the life form you choose.

 * Virtually every form of life on Earth to choose from.
-(Plants, Fish, Mammals, Reptiles etc..)
+(Plants, Fish, Mammals, Reptiles, Birds etc..)

 * I will add life forms as requested.
 There's just too many to include all of them.